 Rozin et al. (1997) has also indirectly led to further efforts to understand the process of moralization in the context of vegetarianism and meat eating.
 Feinberg and colleagues (2019), for example, proposed a model of the moralization process they termed the Push-Pull Moralization Model (PPMM) that explicates how moral emotions and cognitions “push” individuals to moralize whereas hedonic motivations and dissonance reduction strategies have the opposite effect of “pulling” individuals to not moralize.
 Testing this model in the context of meat eating using three longitudinal studies, the authors found evidence to support the notion that moral emotions and engaging in moral piggybacking (associating eating meat with one’s existing moral principles) served as “push” factors for the moralization of meat eating.

 We therefore embarked on a Replication Registered Report of Rozin et al. (1997).
 We aimed to revisit Rozin et al. (1997) to examine the reproducibility and replicability of their seminal findings associated with its seven original hypotheses (see Table 1) by adhering to the original methodology as closely as possible, in an independent pre-registered well-powered close replication.
 More specifically, we aimed to investigate if we can (i) directly replicate the findings that the original study found support for (Hypothesis 1, 2, 4, 5, and 6) and (ii) if, with a larger sample size, we can find support for the hypotheses that were not supported in the original study (Hypothesis 3 and 7).
-This follows the recent growing recognition of the importance of reproducibility and replicability in psychological science (e.g., Nosek et al., 2022; Zwaan et al., 2018) and of the use of Registered Reports in improving rigor and quality and in combating review and publication biases (Chambers & Tzavella, 2022; Soderberg et al., 2021).

 Rozin et al. (1997): Summary of hypotheses and findings

 We provided a summary of Rozin et al. (1997)’s research questions and hypotheses in Table 1 and a summary of their statistical tests in Table 2 and Table 3.
 In the target article, the authors recruited 119 participants for their study, of which 36 were classified as moral-origin vegetarians and 26 were classified as health-origin vegetarians.
 A sensitivity power analysis using these reported values (assuming alpha = .05 and 80% power) suggests that the original study had 80% power to detect effects as small as ds = 0.65 (which according to some benchmarks can be regarded as a large effect in social psychology; Jané et al., 2024).